angular/angular/aio/content/guide/component/component-usage-single-slot-content-projection.md

 <div class="alert is-helpful">

 **NOTE**: <br/>
-The `<ng-content>` element is a placeholder that does not create a real DOM element.
+The `ng-content` element tag is a placeholder that does not create a real DOM element.
-Custom attributes applied to `<ng-content>` are ignored.
+Custom attributes applied to `ng-content` element tag are ignored.

 </div>